philz-stizles/ticketeer-microservice/README.md

   - It handles credit card payments.
   - It cancels orders if payments fails.
   - completes if payments succeeds.
+- Events:
+  - It listens/receives an event of order:created, this is so it knows how much money it should be receiving
+  - It listens/receives an event of order:cancelled, this is so it knows how much money it should be receiving.
+  - It emits a charge:created event
+- Docker
+  - Build image: docker build -t philzstizles/payments .
+  - Push image to docker hub: docker publish

 ## Events